RyuZhihao123/Instance-based-RN/README.md

 [[Codes]](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Task1_ourNewTasks/PieNumber)

 * `The range of object number` are different between training and testing sets.
 By default, the pie charts in training sets contain 3 to 6 pie sectors, while those in testing sets contain 7 to 9 pie sectors.
-For VGG, RN and IRNm, all the outputs are 9-dim vector.
+For VGG, RN and IRNm, all the outputs are `9-dim vector`.

 <div align=center><img width="350" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/PieNumber.png"/></div>